-Kids are heading back to school, and for
+Kids are heading back to school,

-want to deal with is a head lice infestation in your child's
+don't want to deal with is a head lice infestation in your child's

 school; or worse, discovering that your child has lice.